decretist/Dissertation/Chapter2/chapter2.md

 organization of Gratian's arguments in Part I, *de Pen*. and Part III to which the *dicta ante* in those parts can refer.
-For each *dictum ante* in Part II, however, there is a corresponding item from the list of enumerated question in the *thema* for the case in which it is contained.[^62] The *dicta ante* restate and expand upon the questions in the *themata* that present the outline for the case.
+For each *dictum ante* in Part II, however, there is a corresponding item from the list of enumerated questions in the *thema* for the case in which it is contained.
+The *dicta ante* restate and expand upon the questions in the *themata* that present the outline for the case.